User Profile: Dr. Anne Nolin

 Who uses NASA Earth science data?
 Dr. Anne Nolin, to study mountain ecosystems.

-Dr. Anne Nolin, Professor; College of Earth, Ocean, and Atmospheric Sciences; Oregon State University
+Dr. Anne Nolin, Professor; College of Earth, Ocean, and Atmospheric Sciences (CEOAS); Oregon State University

 Research interests: Mountain hydroclimatology, remote sensing of snow, and mountain social-ecological systems.